MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

   - `[KeyCredentials <IMicrosoftGraphKeyCredential[]>]`: The collection of key credentials associated with the service principal.
 Not nullable.
     - `[CustomKeyIdentifier <Byte[]>]`: Custom key identifier
     - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
     - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Key <Byte[]>]`: Value for the key credential.
 Should be a base 64 encoded value.
     - `[KeyId <String>]`: The unique identifier (GUID) for the key.
     - `[StartDateTime <DateTime?>]`: The date and time at which the credential becomes valid.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Type <String>]`: The type of key credential; for example, 'Symmetric'.
     - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, 'Verify'.
   - `[LoginUrl <String>]`: Specifies the URL where the service provider redirects the user to Azure AD to authenticate.
 Azure AD uses the URL to launch the application from Microsoft 365 or the Azure AD My Apps.
 When blank, Azure AD performs IdP-initiated sign-on for applications configured with SAML-based single sign-on.
 The user launches the application from Microsoft 365, the Azure AD My Apps, or the Azure AD SSO URL.
   - `[LogoutUrl <String>]`: Specifies the URL that will be used by Microsoft's authorization service to logout an user using OpenId Connect front-channel, back-channel or SAML logout protocols.
   - `[MemberOf <IMicrosoftGraphDirectoryObject[]>]`: Roles that this service principal is a member of.
 HTTP Methods: GET Read-only.
 Nullable.
-  - `[Notes <String>]`:
+  - `[Notes <String>]`: Free text field to capture information about the service principal, typically used for operational purposes.
+Maximum allowed size is 1024 characters.
   - `[NotificationEmailAddresses <String[]>]`: Specifies the list of email addresses where Azure AD sends a notification when the active certificate is near the expiration date.
 This is only for the certificates used to sign the SAML token issued for Azure AD Gallery applications.
   - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant[]>]`: Delegated permission grants authorizing this service principal to access an API on behalf of a signed-in user.
 Read-only.
 Nullable.
     - `[Id <String>]`: Read-only.